floriank/blog/content/post/using-phoenix-with-docker-part-3-containerization.md

 <a name="kitteh-dockerfile"></a>
 ## Kitteh Dockerfile

-Remmembering the [section about resizing in part 2](#todo) earlier, we know that we have at least the dependency of ImageMagick besides the actual Erlang VM and OTP to provide.
+Remmembering the section about resizing in part 2 earlier, we know that we have ImageMagick as a dependency besides the actual Erlang VM and OTP to provide.

 What do we have to ensure that our whole system works?
 Here is a checklist: